geocoder-php/Geocoder/src/Provider/StorageLocation/Readme.md

 $database = new \Symfony\Component\Cache\Adapter\FilesystemAdapter();
 ```

 After, you need to setup database configuration.
 If you don't want do it, you can use default configuration by creating class without any arguments.
+Take attention to `useCompression` flag, it can help to save size of storage.
+If you will use compression, please be sure what your PSR cache provider able to save binary data.

 ```php
 $dbConfig = new \Geocoder\Provider\StorageLocation\Model\DBConfig();